For managers when it comes to conversations with their team members about their learning and training needs… minds often go blank.

 And how does that happen?

 Is that going to happen through an annual conversation, with a line manager, where training and further development is protected by permissions and budget sign-off?

 How is that going to fit into the organisations’ larger talent plan?

 How is that going to support an individual that knows they want to develop new skills and is self-motivated but wants some guidance to get them started?

 As someone that has spent many years looking after people development in organisations, I’m well aware of the shortfalls of the annual development conversation.
 I’m also aware of the need to support individuals to take ownership of their own learning and development.

 Supporting individuals to take charge of their own learning and development is a win-win strategy.

 It’s a win for the individual because they will learn skills that they can use over and over for the rest of their career.
 It’s a win for them because they will learn faster and more effectively.

 It’s a win for the organisation because people will share their learning and this will have a knock-on effect towards a learning culture.
 It’s a win for the organisation because people will naturally be able to move towards re-skilling and up-skilling, should they want to.
-At Talentstorm we’ve created a Personal Development Workbook to help people map out their learning needs.

 The model of line manager as gate-keeper to training is outdated.